Francisco Merry y Colom

-Biography

-Francisco Merry y Colom was born in Seville on 1 May 1829.
+Early life

+Merry y Colom was born in Seville on 1 May 1829.
+He was the son of Antonio Merry y Gayté and Dolores Colom y Osorio.
+His paternal grandparents were Joseph Merry and Manuela Gayté y Escobar.
+Through his paternal uncle, Rafael Merry y Gayté, he was a first cousin of fellow diplomat Rafael Carlos Merry del Val (father of the Spanish Ambassador to the United Kingdom Alfonso Merry del Val, 1st Marquess of Merry del Val, and Rafael Merry del Val, the Cardinal Secretary of State to Pope Pius X).

+Career

 He began his diplomatic career in 1849, serving as diplomatic attaché at the Ministry of State and later in Washington.
 Following the start of the War of Africa (the Hispano–Moroccan War), he was destined near the military leadership in the conflict and was involved in the negotiations of the peace settlements.
-He was appointed chargé d'affaires and consul general in Tangier in 1860.
+He was appointed chargé d'affaires and Consul general in Tangier in 1860.

 In February 1863, he was summoned by General Serrano, the then Minister of State in the O'Donnell government (and a victor in the War), to lead a diplomatic mission near the Moroccan Sultan.
 Eventually, the new Foreign minister, Manuel Pando, briefed Merry with the specific goals for his mission.
 Those included the rehabilitation of Muley El-Abbás, the sultan's hispanophile brother, the fostering of commercial activity in Ceuta and Melilla by means of the creation of a custom, the opening of the Port of Agadir to Spanish ships, facilitating the meat provision to Ceuta, and the improvement on the status of Spaniards in Morocco.
 Upgraded to the rank of Minister–Resident, Merry thus travelled to Tangier, and then to Marrakesh and back to Tangier from May to July 1863.
 In his time in the Court of Mohammed IV, Merry helped to establish the basis for peacetime commercial and diplomatic relations with the Sherifian Empire.

 Following his time in Africa, Merry was appointed as Minister Plenipotentiary to Berlin, where he was upgraded to the rank of Ambassador.
 Alfonso XII granted Merry the nobiliary title of Count of Benomar in 1878.
 He also served two times as Ambassador to the Kingdom of Italy.

+Personal life

+Merry y Colom was married to Dame Bernardina López de la Torre Ayllón y Jaspe (1847–1924), a daughter of the Spanish Minister of State, Luis López de la Torre Ayllón and Josefa Jaspe y Macías.
+Together, they were the parents of: